Delimited File Sources¶

 C:\log_filesand the “File name pattern” to

 (.*)\.log.
 Note that “File name pattern” is a regular expression and not a file pattern.
+That is why “.” is prefixed with “” (in a regular expression, the dot matches any character unless is prefixed by a slash).

-When you need to retrieve data from files that use a date-based naming convention (as is usual in log files), use the
+To retrieve data from files that use a date-based naming convention (as is usual in log files), use the

 ^DateRangeinterpolation function.
 See the section Paths Using Date Ranges to learn to use this function.